dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 in isEven 4
 ~~~

+{>> What is the relationship between bind and recursive bindings?
+They both use a very similar syntax. <<}

 ### Built-in data types and functions

 MIL has several built-in types: `Unit` (which has only one value, which is the